robert-hildebrand/Hangman-Solver/README.md

 -Clean interface/Intuitive
 -Works on mobile and desktop
 -Displays letter probabilities and possible words
--Uses an 11,202-word dictionary sorted into 8 tiers based on real-world frequency.
+-Uses an 11,202-word dictionary, sorted into 8 tiers based on real-world frequency.
 -You can add custom words easily
 -Built so you can use it easily while you are actually playing Hangman or another word game.
 -Light/Dark mode